gitlabhq/gitlabhq/doc/reply_by_email/postfix.md

         a login replies PASSWORD
         ```

-        Replace PASSWORD by the password you set on the `replies` user earlier.
+        Replace PASSWORD with the password you set on the `replies` user earlier.

         You should see output like this: